scipy/scipy/doc/source/tutorial/stats/sampling.rst

 .. warning:: Use of NumPy < 1.19.0 is discouraged as it doesn't have a fast
-             Cython API for generating uniform random numbers and might be too slow to practically rely on.
+             Cython API for generating uniform random numbers and might be too slow for practical use.

 All the generators have a common ``rvs`` method that can be used to draw samples from the given distribution.